smartninja/wd1-py3-exercises/lesson-16/deployment-tutorials/google-app-engine/README.md

 ## Step 16: gcloud app deploy

 A terminal window will appear (in the bottom of the screen).
-Enter `gcloud app deploy app.yaml` in it:
+Enter the following command in it:

+	gcloud app deploy app.yaml --version main

+The `--version main` flag is optional, but recommended.

 ![](static/img/17-gcloud-app-deploy.png)